How to Get Back on Your Feet After a Layoff

 Here’s where it all comes together: Updating your skills allows you to feel better about yourself, focus on growth, do something good for yourself, add new features to your LinkedIn and resume, fill your schedule with hours that directly benefit you, meet new people for career networking, and launch yourself in a positive direction for change.

-If you’re changing your career path, you’ll have to train for new skills, but that doesn’t mean you’ll need to break the bank or invest four or more years toward starting on something new.
-Many Penn Foster career programs can help you start on a new career path in as little as a matter of months and skips the federal loans in exchange for payment plans with 0% interest to make a career change possible for everyone.
+- If you’re changing your career path, you’ll have to train for new skills, but that doesn’t mean you’ll need to break the bank or invest four or more years toward starting on something new.
+Many Penn Foster career programs include affordable monthly payment plans to help you get started.
 We have over 100 programs for you to browse to help you gain skills for in-demand careers like healthcare, skilled trades, and more.
 Speaking to an expert on career paths and their expectations and training requirements can make the journey easier.

 Penn Foster was established in 1890 to help busy workers learn skills at home, through the mail, in order to elevate their lives.
 We believe education is for everyone and no one should be stuck in a position between wanting to create a better life and not being able to afford the training to get there.
 Our school has survived through two world wars, the Great Depression, the Great Recession, and will continue to thrive today as an online school to ensure people like you can continue to overcome challenges through affordable, flexible education.